Learning Torque Control for Quadrupedal Locomotion: Experimental Setup and Results

 \subsection{Apparatus}

-We use a Unitree A1 quadrupedal robot to evaluate our end-to-end learning framework \cite{a1}.
+We use a Unitree A1 quadrupedal robot to evaluate our end-to-end learning torque control framework.
 The A1 robot has 18 degrees of freedom (DoFs) with 12 actuated joints and 6 generalized coordinates for the floating base.
-It supports both wired and wireless connections between the control computer on the robot and the host.
-In addition to that, there is an NVIDIA Jetson TX2 inside the robot body to offer extra computing power.
-The TX2 has a 256-core GPU for neural network inferences implemented with CUDA.
+There is an NVIDIA Jetson TX2 inside the robot body to offer extra computing power.
+The TX2 has a 256-core GPU for neural network inference implemented with Mobile Neural Network (MNN) \cite{alibaba2020mnn}, an open-source inference engine that is lightweight and supports various hardware backends.
+In addition, our policy runs completely onboard.

-For fast prototyping, most indoor experiments and early tests were conducted via wired connections, i.e.,\ raw sensor data was transferred from the robot to a workstation, converted to observations and fed to the model to output desired torques which were then sent back to the robot to execute.
-When the performance of the model was satisfactory, an on-board implementation based on Mobile Neural Network (MNN) \cite{alibaba2020mnn} was used for outdoor experiments.
-MNN is an open-source neural network inference engine that is lightweight and supports various hardware backends.
-With this implementation, the data communication and computation were both finished on the TX2.